 Elisabeth appears as a model of prayer, trust in God, courage, daring, compassion openness, and availability to those in need.
 The Sisters of Charity of Ottawa have all been challenged to follow in her footsteps.
 Their long legacy to the population of Lowell attests that the effort has borne abundant fruit.
 The students of Ste Jeanne d'Arc School have been the direct beneficiaries of the sisters’ dedication to the mission of education.

 The Elisabeth Bruyère Award Dinner honors those individuals, businesses or entities who emulate the compassion for those in need demonstrated by Elisabeth.

-James (Jay) F. Linnehan, Jr., Esq. is the president and CEO of the Greater Lowell Community Foundation.
-The Foundation is a philanthropic organization dedicated to improving the quality of life in 20 area cities and towns.
+James (Jay) Linnehan, Jr. Esq. is the president and CEO of the Greater Lowell Community Foundation.
+The Foundation is a philanthropic organization comprised of over 350 funds and dedicated to improving the quality of life in 20 neighboring cities and towns.

-Jay, a lifelong Lowell resident, received his Juris Doctor from Suffolk University Law School and his bachelor’s degree from the University of Massachusetts Lowell.
+Jay is a lifelong Lowell resident who received his Juris Doctor from Suffolk University Law School and his bachelor's degree from the University of Massachusetts Lowell.